 IBE 2024 Ethics at Work survey: French employees are more ethically aware – a challenge for managers?

 The Institute of Business Ethics (IBE) has just published the latest edition of its Ethics at Work report, based on a survey of over 12,000 working adults in 16 countries (including France).
-The publication – which presents a series of patterns and trends on this topic - aims to stimulate and inform conversations at ethics and culture at work.
+The publication – which presents a series of patterns and trends on this topic - aims to stimulate and inform conversations about ethics and culture at work.

 Date